awsp/handsontable-meteor/README.md

 #### Notes about formula support.
-Formula supports does not work with autofilling with Handsontable 0.14+
+Formula support does not work with autofilling with Handsontable 0.14+.